Main Content

 Developmental Action Plans will ask organizations to:

-- Follow all policies and procedures as they are listed on the RSO Website.
-Questions and comments regarding policies should be directed to the Center for Student Involvement, but still followed to avoid any conflicts.
+- Follow all policies and procedures as they are listed on the RSO Resources and Policies page.

-Developmental Action Plans will be based on the particular needs or conflicts an RSO has provided multiple situations where they have not understood or violated campus policy.
-Organizations will be made aware of any policy violations by email as they occur and should it be determined that a Development Action Plan needs to be put in place, the organization will receive a message to meet with the Center for Student Involvement.
-In that meeting, the organization will be provided with the circumstances of policy violation and when the organization was informed.
-All plans will have a duration established and RSOs must abide by the plan and UW Tacoma policies with no violations until that date to become a fully active RSO again.
+Developmental Action Plans will be formed in response to the relevant violations.
+Organizations will be notified by email when violations occur.
+When it's determined that a Development Action Plan needs to be put in place, the organization will be asked to meet with the Center for Student Involvement.
+The meeting will consist of review of the warned violations and the plan that has been formulated.
+All plans will have a set duration.
+RSOs must abide by the plan and UW Tacoma policies with no violations until the plan's expiration date to become a fully active RSO again.

 When a Development Action Plan is provided, RSOs have two (2) options: